Semi Tourist: A Truckers Guide to Fine Dining, Culture, and Adventure

 Mother told me…..

 All my grandparents were immigrants from Russia where their ancestors had been immigrants to Russia from Germany.
 The Fischer Grandparents came over on the ship Carolina Wilhelmina which my aunt Carolina was named after.
 Mom worked in the restaurant of the Yellowstone hotel in Lemmon, SD prior to marriage.
-The got married during the great depression.
+They got married during the great depression.
 Mom would often mention how times were tough then.
 Mom’s mother died when I was three and mom took care of her younger brother and sister for awhile, who were not much older than I was.
 One of her favorite sayings was “We didn’t have a pot to piss in nor a window to throw it out of.”
 I don’t think she actually said, “piss.”
 But that’s what she meant.
 They had me in South Dakota and then headed west, staying briefly in Browning, Montana.
 We picked hops in the Yakima valley along with the migrant workers.
 I say “we” because I was told that I picked hops too, even though I don’t remember it.
 Then WWII came and dad got a job in Portland, Oregon building Liberty ships.
 The workers were told that some of the ships broke apart and sank rather than having been torpedoed (as many were).
 It was thought to be the welds, but it was found that the metal was too brittle, and the ships were then reinforced with a riveted strip the length of the ship.
 Still, over 400 were sunk, mostly from being torpedoed.
 We lived in Vanport, Oregon, a city built by the government for the shipyard workers.
 The name is a contraction of Vancouver and Portland.
 It was built exactly like the housing quarters on a military post.
 I do remember asking mom something about going to church in a movie theatre.
 There were no churches in town, all the different faiths took their turns at the theatre.
-We lived in a four family unit.
-The city was racially segregated and we lived near what was called the “Negro Quarter.”
+We lived in a four-family unit.
+The city was racially segregated, and we lived near what was called the “Negro Quarter.”
 There was a lot of racial tension then and the police were over often for that or something else.
 The police were called the “Green Hornets” because of their green uniforms.
 My brother was born there in 1945.
 We had split shift schools because of overcrowding.
 We learned two things – nap taking, and the names of colors.
-I still can vividly see in my “minds eye” a sheet of paper with a bunch of unrecognizable colored shapes and one extremely bright orange circle.
+I still can vividly see in my “mind’s eye” a sheet of paper with a bunch of unrecognizable colored shapes and one extremely bright orange circle.
 We also made a “model” of the town out of gray paper – every building was painted gray.
 My parents both thought they were very fortunate to have the wealth of two jobs.
 Mother worked as a scrub lady in the schools.
 Another scrub lady hit her over the head with a mop and cut her pretty badly – I never found out why.
-Dad bought a relatively new car for a few hundred dollars and we packed up & left for Tekoa, Washington as we had relatives there.
-Exactly one wee after we moved, the entire town was destroyed by the floodwaters from a ruptured dike.
+Dad bought a relatively new car for a few hundred dollars, and we packed up & left for Tekoa, Washington as we had relatives there.
+Exactly one week after we moved, the entire town was destroyed by the floodwaters from a ruptured dike.
 I remember newspaper pictures that mom saved showing only roofs.
 Everyone said that my dad was psychic, but he said that it was just time to move on.

 Around 1944 or so, Dad made me a complete farm set from wood with hand carved little wooden animals.
 He was very good at carving.
 He called it whittling.
-I also had some store bought rubber toy trucks and a metal manure spreader.
+I also had some store-bought rubber toy trucks and a metal manure spreader.
 Dad carved me a “Buntline Special” wooden gun that I didn’t like because of the longer than normal barrel – I was such an unappreciative brat.
-It was quite detailed and he made a real leather holster for it and a relative of Dads put an authentic silver buckle on it, complete with rawhide thongs.
-For Christmas I got a solid wood B17 and a store bought Lincoln log set.
+It was quite detailed, and he made a real leather holster for it and a relative of Dads put an authentic silver buckle on it, complete with rawhide thongs.
+For Christmas I got a solid wood B17 and a store-bought Lincoln log set.
 I had a tantrum at a store in Vanport so mom bought me a solid cast aluminum pistol (Army .45) that later broke in half when I dropped it on the sidewalk.
 I had a wooden rifle with a bolt action that showed a bullet when the bolt was pulled back.
 I had some cheap plastic cars too.
 Plastic was very brittle and came marbled or mottled in many different dull purplish colors.
 Dad said that plastic and aluminum wouldn’t be used much anymore after the was (WWII) was over.
 Dad built me a model railroad – it had one store bought building – a church.
 One Christmas I got Engineers boots, another I got a leather jacket.

 My Gandy Dancing Dad (Circa 1946, or so)